datanabiyev/Analyzing-Homicide-Rate-per-Countries/README.md

 # Analyzing-Homicide-Rate-per-Countries

 ## • I aimed to analyze the data and identify trends in child homicide rates across various countries over the past 40-60 years.
 The original dataset, titled "child_homicide_original.csv," is available in the repository.
+(Homicide rate per 100,000 population - Both Sexes - Age 0-19)